-Home » Recipe Index » Dinner » Yoshinoya Gyudon Beef Recipe
+Home » Recipe Index » Dinner » Japanese Beef Rice Bowl (Gyudon)

 A bowl of Yoshinoya Gyudon Beef with soft-boiled egg with chopsticks.

-This beef gyudon recipe is a family favorite of mine—I’ve made it countless times, and it never gets boring.
-Top it with Egg for Ramen or pair it with Chicken Karaage.
+At home, this beef gyudon recipe is one of my family favorites.
+I’ve made it countless times, and it never gets boring, especially topped with a slice of Ajitsuke Tamago or paired with crispy Chicken Karaage.

 Why You Will Love This Recipe